 - –––, 2018, “Are There Brute Facts about Consciousness?”, in Brute Facts, Elly Vintiadis and Constantinos Mekios (eds.), New York: Oxford University Press, pp. 130–154. doi:10.1093/oso/9780198758600.003.0008

-- Alter, Torin and Sam Coleman, forthcoming, “Panpsychism and Russellian Monism”, in The Routledge Companion to Panpsychism, William Seager (ed.), New York: Routledge.
-[Alter and Coleman forthcoming preprint available online]
+- Alter, Torin and Sam Coleman, 2020a, “Panpsychism and Russellian Monism”, in The Routledge Companion to Panpsychism, William Seager (ed.), New York: Routledge.
+[Alter & Coleman 2020a available online]

 - Alter, Torin and Yujin Nagasawa, 2012, “What Is Russellian Monism?”, Journal of Consciousness Studies, 19(9–10): 67–95.